 top of page

-November is designated as Native American Heritage Month, a good time to remember the pre-colonial era people who once called the Lowcountry home and whose names are recalled in the rivers and tidal marshes that supported them.
+Today marks the start of Native American Heritage Month, a good time to remember the pre-colonial era people who once called the Lowcountry home and whose names are recalled in the rivers and tidal marshes that supported them.
 With no written language that has come down to us, our only knowledge of them comes from the descriptions written by the European settlers who first encountered them.

 Planting corn and beans